There was a nasty, harmful bad apple among the throngs of spirits found here!

 While the spirits stayed away for a week and a half after the ceremony, they came back because salt and holy water hadn’t been applied around the outside and windows of the house.

-However, no more attempts to kill the living occurred, either because of Bishops efforts or because the other spirits laid down the law.
+However, no more attempts to kill the living occurred, either because of Bishops efforts or because the other spirits laid down the law to this murderous spirit to leave permanently.

 Spirit of An Older Man